RayBenefield/dev-xp/docs/worklog.md

 # Worklog

+## #777, #778, #779, #780, #781

+More learning from `ramda` I was just exploring refactoring.
+But now I've add the full functionality of the `key` flag for `kli` and if I pass `json` with a single path it'll isolate down to just the value.
+Now to use it in `kak` I just need to republish `kli` so I don't have any of the `yarn` nonsense in the outputs.
+And then tomorrow I can work on creating a `kak` command that will open the file tied to the selection, so I can jump to packages more easily.

 ## #773, #774, #775, #776

 I got list trying to learn `ramda` stuff and ended up realizing that the problem